Preparing for data archiving

 - Define the dataset: identify all the files that will compose it.
 These might include: raw data files (in the initial collection format); processed data files (e.g. cleaned data; raw data saved to another format; statistical analyses and visualisations); documentation; programming code (e.g. analysis scripts).

 - Ensure the data are stored in suitable formats for preservation, for example by saving tabular data in an open format such as CSV.
-Guidance is provided on suitable file formats for preservation.
+You may need to check that for any file format requirements specified by your chosen repository.
+Guidance is provided on suitable file formats for preservation in the Research Data Archive.

 - Make sure your data files are well-formed and readable.
 Poorly-presented data are harder to read, more likely to contain errors, and inspire less trust.
 Check the data for errors.
 Apply consistent style and formatting, and spellcheck your text.
 Format code files legibly and include comments to explain what the code is doing.
 Ensure relevant information is clearly presented in data files, e.g. variable names and definitions, units of measurement, missing value codes, etc. Present actual values; avoid encoded content, such as formulae in spreadsheets and conditional formatting.
 There is useful guidance on preparing spreadsheet data from the Wellcome Trust.